digabi/naksu/README.md

 ### Building Linux version

 - Install `libgtk-3-dev` which is required by `libui`.
+- Install `libusb-1.0-0-dev` which is required by `github.com/google/gousb/usbid`.
 - Run `make update_libs` to get all required golang dependencies.
 - `make linux`